Cover image for blog title on how to become a better self-taught artist

 NOTE: The examples used in the learning plan template discussed in this article (HERE) differ slightly from the examples discussed for the template used in my YouTube video on the same topic.
 The principles and steps remain the same.

-Best of luck customizing your learning plan using this five-step approach.
-I hope that it will be helpful for reaching your aspirations – whether you are a beginner, hobbyist, or striving to grow as an artist full-time.
+I hope that it will help you reach your aspirations – whether you are a beginner, hobbyist, or striving to grow as an artist full-time.

 Visit the DOWNLOADS category to browse learning resources.